Morbrolhc/kanbanboard/README.md

 5. Open localhost:8080/ in a webbrowser.

 ## Notice
-This is repositry's main purpose is to publish the source of this project and won't be used for further developement.
+This repositry's main purpose is to publish the source of this project and won't be used for further developement.